 The eighth generation of the S-76 line is powered by newly developed, twin dual-channel FADEC-controlled Pratt & Whitney Canada PW210S engines, each producing 1,077 shp.
 These give the S-76D 14% more takeoff power and an 8% better fuel burn rate than the 922-shp Turbomeca Arriel 2S2 engines that power the S-76C++.
 They also take the S-76 full cycle in its choice of engines.
 The first S-76A rolled out in the late 1970s and was powered by Rolls-Royce (neé Allison) 250-C30 engines. ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Power for a Gen-8 Helicopter".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Power for a Gen-8 Helicopter".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.